gibbok/typescript-book/README.md

 TypeScript assigns `string` to `x` based on the single value provided during initialization (`x`), this is an example of widening.

-TypeScript provides ways to have control of the widening process, for instance using:
+TypeScript provides ways to have control of the widening process, for instance using "const".

 ### Const